Azure/autorest.csharp/docs/mgmt/readme.md

 request-path-to-resource-name:
   /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/availabilitySets/{name}: Something
 ```
-Now you will have `SomethingResource` instead of `AvailabilitySetResource`, `SomethingCollection` instead of `AvailabilitySetCollection`, but still have the original resource data `AvailabilitySetData` because this configuration only change the corresponding resource name and the collection name (if it has a collection).
+Now you should have `SomethingResource` instead of `AvailabilitySetResource`, `SomethingCollection` instead of `AvailabilitySetCollection`, but still have the original resource data `AvailabilitySetData` because this configuration only change the corresponding resource name and the collection name (if it has a collection).

 ### Change the criteria of ARM resources